cal-cs184-student/sp23-proj-webpage-hiro/project2/project2.md

 Therefore, our implementation of the Area-Weighted Vertex Normals has the following procedures:
 Let `v` be the vertex we are computing its normal vector on.
 1. Let `N` be a temporary variable of type `Vector3D` which stores the sum of $$A_F \cdot \vec{n_F}$$ for each `F` surrounding the vertex `v`
-2. For each face `F` surrounding the vertex, iterate over all adjecent vertecies of the face and compute cross product of the two adjacent vertex positions.
+2. For each face `F` surrounding the vertex, iterate over all adjecent vertices of the face and compute cross product of the two adjacent vertex positions.
 Add this sum of normal vectors to `N`

    Notice that in this step, what we are basically doing is